 Some BNPL providers have a minimum order amount, and the product types financed by BNPL providers also differ.
-Some providers cover small, everyday items while others only offer financing for high-ticket products.
+Some providers cover small, everyday items while others only offer to finance for high-ticket products.
 So it’s important to do your research and choose a provider that works best for your product price range.

 Payment terms for the customer